agui2393/HoneyDrew/README.md

 ## Products Page

-  - Product page has 6 cards with pictures of the items available to pre-order.
+  - The products page has 6 cards with pictures of the items available to pre-order.
   - Heach card has name of the item, description and price of the item.
   - Invites people to create a pre-order with a simple click on the button at the bottom of each card.
   - Pre-order button leads you to a new page where you can pre-oder the item.